Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

 so that (equivalence classes of) extensions between $A$-modules can be interpreted as morphisms in the derived category.
 However, unlike $\Mod{A}$, the derived category of $A$ is abelian if and only if the algebra $A$ is semi-simple.
 Nonetheless, the category $\DerCat{\Mod{A}}$ is always equipped with a distinguished class of sequences

 called \emph{exact triangles}, that satisfy certain axioms so that the derived category is a triangulated category in the sense of Verdier~\cite{Ver96}.
-Here, as is customary, we denote by $X[1]$ the complex obtained from $X$ by shifting it to the left and changing the sign of the differential.
+Here, as is customary, we denote by $X[1]$ the complex obtained from the complex

+by shifting it to the left and changing the sign of the differential.
 We also remind the reader that the exact triangles in a triangulated category are not characterised by universal properties---a source of substantial technical difficulties in the theory as this often prevents the use of certain categorical arguments in the study of derived categories, see for example~\Cref{rmk:technical_difficulties_I}.

 Motivated by the analogous question for module categories as well as previous results in tilting theory, the following fundamental question, answered by Rickard's work, emerges: Given two algebras $A$ and $B$, when are the derived categories $\DerCat{\Mod{A}}$ and $\DerCat{\Mod{B}}$ equivalent as $\kk$-linear triangulated categories?